teach-afp/www/input/lecture3.md

   msg m = L () [m]
   ```

-* Let us rewrite the interpreter using the monad `L`
+* Let us rewrite the interpreter using the monad `L`:

   ```haskell
   m_interpL (Con i) = do